norwd/.github/CONTRIBUTING.md

 certify that you wrote or otherwise have the right to submit the code you are contributing to this project.

+## AI Generated Code

+Code generated from large language models must be disclosed as such.
+As any code produced from an AI is essentially taken from publicly accessible code, there is no way to verify that the code has been certified under the DCO.
+Even the person who prompted the AI could not certify the code produced.

+With this in mind, AI generated contributions will be accepted *only* if:

+1. The data-set contains only code that can be traced back to indivdual authors
+2. *AND* those authors consented to their code being included in the data-set
+3. *AND* their code was published under a compatible open source license

 See also:

 * [CODE OF CONDUCT]